maimere/gawk-less-clone/README.md

 ## Yet to be done

 - [x] Properly change the status line.
-- [ ] Command option (:) is still useless.
+- [x] Command option (:) is still useless.
 Not fully implemented.
-Maybe remove it for good.
+Maybe remove it for good. [removed]
 - [x] Handle invalid filename
 - [ ] Simplify change of terminal properties with stty and tput.
 It is too hard coded now.
 - [x] Handle long lines.
-Now they are capped by the number of columns of the terminal.
+Now they are capped by the number of columns of the terminal. [added horizontal scrolling]
-- [ ] On function get_input: substitute if-elses for the `switch` statement.
+- [x] On function get_input: substitute if-elses for the `switch` statement.
+- [ ] Add functions to treat redundant parts.
+- [ ] Handle large lines by wrapping, which is the default `less` behaviour.
+- [ ] Add command to open another file.
+- [ ] Add help command, focusing on a lean status line.